-Theorem 4.7 holds even for $B_D = 0$ , but for Theorems 4.6 and 4.8 this is not the case.
-Indeed, PD-MAN is in NP when $B_D = 0$ , since the attacker simply needs to guess a manipulation and check whether it makes p the winner.
-The unweighted problem (Theorem 4.8) can be shown to be in P when $B_D = 0$ ; the argument uses a reduction to nonuniform bribery similar to the one in the proof of Theorem 4.3.
-Thus, recounting has a clear impact on the complexity of the attacker's problem.
+Theorem 5.7 holds even for $B_D = 0$, but for Theorems 5.6 and 5.8 this is not the case.
+Indeed, there is evidence that the possibility of recounting may have impact on the complexity of the attacker's problem.
+Specifically, PD-MAN is in NP when $B_D = 0$, since the attacker simply needs to guess a manipulation and check whether it makes p the winner.
+Furthermore, the unweighted version of the attacker's problem can be shown to be in P when $B_D = 0$.